CREATING SOLUTIONS ONE STORY, PROCESS, AND SYSTEM AT A TIME.

 For the last several years, she has enjoyed telling the stories of notable locals through the Boardman Review and Traverse Bay Lifestyle Magazine, among other publications.

-Courtney holds degrees in graphic design, environmental education and is midway through another in training and development.
-She’s passionate about accessibility to recreation, human-centered business practices, and leveraging technology to build capacity in the region.
+Courtney holds degrees in graphic design and environmental education and is midway through another in training and development.
+She’s passionate about accessibility to recreation, human-centered business practices, and leveraging technology to build regional capacity.